 Accreditation did not impact this until very recently.
 During the final week, ECA learned that ACICS suspended the schools’ accreditation with intent to withdraw.
 ACICS accreditation extends to all schools through December 21st.
-ECA will appeal that decision if needed.
 All credits earned on or before December 21st will be from an accredited school.

 3. Can the U.S. Department of Education provide assistance and guidance to students who were enrolled at ECA’s closed schools?

 The U.S. Department of Education has a website dedicated to providing information to students from closed schools.
 It can be found HERE.

 4. Are students eligible to transfer to another school?

 ECA encourages students to complete their training by requesting their transcripts and contacting other institutions to assess transferability.
 Please remember that transfer credits are accepted solely at the discretion of the receiving institution and that there is no guarantee that all credits earned at ECA institutions are eligible for transfer.
 CLICK HERE for a list of transfer options including schools offering fee waivers and tuition discounts.

 5. How can a student request their transcripts?

 Transcripts can be requested online.
 CLICK HERE for detailed information on transcript requests.

 6. If a student is no longer able to graduate, will they receive a refund on tuition payments?